-The setting values are based on the assumption that unstuffed, chilled, ready-to-roast poultry is placed into a
+The setting values are based on the assumption that unstuffed, chilled, ready-to-roast poultry is placed into a cold cooking compartment.
+By doing so, you can make energy savings of up to 20 per cent.
+If you preheat the

 In the table, you can find specifications for poultry with default values for the weight.
 If you wish to cook heavier poultry, use the lower temperature in every case.
 If cooking multiple pieces, use the weight of the heaviest piece as a reference for determining the cooking time.
-The individual pieces should be approximately equal in size.
+The individual pieces should be approximately equal in size